-These Whole 30 Homemade Italian Paleo Meatballs with creamy tomato sauce are the best combination.
+These Whole 30 Homemade Italian Paleo Meatballs with a creamy tomato sauce is the best combination.
 The meatballs are so juicy and packed with flavors.
 Paired with an easy dairy-free tomato sauce, this healthy recipe is the perfect dinner for the whole family!

 I have been obsessed with ground meat recipes like turkey burgers and these Paleo Italian meatballs.

 Not only they are an amazing protein source, but also super easy for you to sneak in some extra veggies and pack so much flavor in.

 Why do I love these Italian Paleo Meatballs?

-1. The most tender and juicy gluten-free meatballs from scratch!
+1. The most tender and juicy gluten-free meatballs made from scratch!

 2. So easy to pack meatballs with flavors

 3. Healthy and easy dinner for the family

-Every time when I make these juicy and flavorful meatballs.
-I double the batches to have for the week.
+Every time when I make these juicy and flavorful meatballs I double the batches to have for the week.
 It is a lot of chopping and rolling.
-So I have to get my “money” worth.
+So I have to get my time worth.